 We’ve been continuously family-run since day one.
-The farm and ice cream operations are currently managed by the 8th and 9th generations.
+The farm and ice cream operations are currently managed by the 9th generation.
 As the business has grown and our operations expanded, we've been lucky to attract some of the best herdsmen, farmers, and dairymen to join us.

 By 1900, the farm began growing with more and more cows.
 Hazen K Richardson was in charge.
 With his two sons, Ben and Hazen M, they started bottling, selling and distributing milk in 1917.
 The farm expanded to over 1,000 cows by 1934.

 One Perfect Ice Cream